ChanceQZ/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Geographic Information Science (GIS)
+- Geographic Information Science
-- Geospatial Artificial Intelligence (GeoAI)
+- Geospatial Artificial Intelligence
-- Geographic Modeling and Simulation
+- Geographic Modeling

 # Education to show in About widget
 education: